-Full-time: three years; Part-time: typically six years depending on rate of study.
+Full-time: three years / four years with industrial placement; Part-time: typically six years depending on rate of study.

 Campus, Full-time and Part-time

 Preston (Campus code: U)

 More information about programme specifications and module information is available in the course handbook.

 Part-time: £1,540* per 20 credits studied (UK/EU)